-Emergency curfews are usually temporary orders.
-They are put in place by federal, state, or local government in response to a particular crisis, like:
+Emergency curfews are usually temporary orders by local, state, or federal governments in response to specific crises, such as:

-- Natural disasters (hurricane, forest fire, explosion, etc.)
+- Natural disasters (hurricanes, forest fires, explosions, etc.)

-- Public health crisis (disease, pandemic, quarantine, etc.)
+- Public health crises (diseases, pandemics, quarantines, etc.)

-- Ongoing civil disturbance (protests, riots, terrorist threats, etc.)
+- Ongoing civil disturbances (protests, riots, terrorist threats, etc.)

 - March 2020: Dozens of states and territories declared states of emergency in response to the coronavirus health crisis.
 This granted them authority to impose emergency curfews in an effort to contain the spread of COVID-19 during the global pandemic.

 - August 2008: The city of New Orleans instituted an emergency "dusk to dawn" curfew as Hurricane Gustav approached the Gulf Coast.

 - September 2008: Houston set a midnight-to-6:00 a.m. curfew as the city sought to clean up debris and repair power outages due to Hurricane Ike.

 - April 1992: Authorities in Los Angeles imposed a dusk-to-dawn curfew and deployed the National Guard to help quell unrest and violence across the city.
 Widespread disturbances broke out after Los Angeles Police Department officers involved in the beating of Rodney King.

 What Does an Emergency Curfew Include?

 A city's laws may give the mayor the power to take specific curfew-related actions in response to a local emergency.
 These could include:

 - Banning pedestrians from standing, sitting, walking, or biking